IDSIA/sacred/docs/observers.rst

    relevant information there.
  * The :ref:`s3_observer` stores run information in an AWS S3 bucket, within a given prefix/directory
+ * The :ref:`queue_observer` can be used to wrap any of the above observers.
+   It will put the processing of observed events on a fault-tolerant queue in a background process.
+This is useful for observers that rely on external services such as a database that might be temporarily unavailable.

 But if you want the run information stored some other way, it is easy to write